SiDtheTurtle/AstroWASP/README.md

 Getting a N.I.N.A.
 PC up and running is relatively easy but fiddly if you don't know what you're doing.
 This simple PowerShell Script provides a menu to download and install the prequisites, vendor drivers and then N.I.N.A. itself.
 This was inspired by this tutorial video from Cuiv, The Lazy Geek: https://www.youtube.com/watch?v=ZmY4I-JYueA.

 ## Usage
-1. Download the contents of this repo and extract it.
+1. Download the latest release and extract it.
 2. Open Windows PowerShell as administrator.
 3. Navigate to the folder you extracted using the `CD` command.
 4. Enter `.\AstroWASP.ps1`.